alpianon/fossology_installation_script/README.md

 You may want to change default password both in Fossology and in Postgres DB.
 In case you change postgres DB password, you have to put the new DB password in `/usr/local/etc/fossology/Db.conf`, otherwise Fossology will not work.

+## Phppgadmin

+In a previous version of the installation script, also phppgadmin was installed, in order to allow easier inspection of Fossology's database.

+However, phpggadmin currently suffers of [security issues](https://github.com/phppgadmin/phppgadmin/issues/94), so the related part was commented out in the installation script.
+If you decide to install it anyway, because you are able to add a security layer to protect it, feel free uncomment that part.

 ## Docker

+**(outdated, this part needs refactoring and testing)**

 The included `Dockerfile` and `docker-entrypoint.sh` files can be used to create a Fossology 3.9.0 docker image that has the same tweaks and patches that are provided by the installation script.